Frequently Asked Questions (FAQs)

 Are Housing Choice participants also tenants of PHA?

 No. Tenants in private rental units are the owner/landlord’s tenants.
 PHA is the administrator of the program in Philadelphia.
+However, HCV participants have access to PHA programs including home ownership and family self -sufficiency.

 Who pays the rent for tenants in the Housing Choice?

-HUD, through PHA, pays monthly rent directly to the owners or landlords of the units.
+PHA pays monthly rent directly to the owners or landlords of the units.
 The tenants do not receive any of the money paid for rental assistance.

 Are there enough units for all of the participants?